NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The angle in which the thrower will be rotated to point upwards.
 This value should be between 0 and 15.
 Default: random value between 0 and 15.
+- `stop_position` ([StopPositionConfig](#StopPositionConfig) dict, or list
+of StopPositionConfig dicts): Sets a stop position for the thrown object.
+If set, overrides all other "throw force" options.
 - `throw_force` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Force of the throw put on the projectile.
 This value will be multiplied by the